michael-s-downs/thethingineed/README.md

     within this action, there is one type:

-    - **llm**: this type filters the query using the llmapi and a template with the different categories. the template must be stored in the folder src/compose/filter_templates.
+    - **llm**: this type filters the query using the llmapi and a template with the different categories.
+The template must be stored in the following folder: <i>src/compose/filter_templates</i>.

     example action: